stason.org logo lotus

 How To Avoid Heart Problems

 Heart disease can be prevented even if there is a strong tendency for heart problems in the family.
 Let's examine what are the symptoms of heart disease?

 Cardiovascular disease is the leading health problem in the Western world.
 It is the number one cause of death in the United States (Canada is following suit), claiming more than over 1 million lives annually.
-An estimated 50 million Americans are afflicted with heart and blood vessel disease, although many do not know it because they have no symptoms.
+An estimated 50 million American are afflicted with heart and blood vessel disease, although many do not know it because they have no symptoms.
 Statistically 70-80% of all women experiencing heart attacks did not have any symptoms.
 Narrow heart blood vessels are unable to provide the oxygen the heart needs and this creates in males mainly angina pectoris which is characterized by heavy, tight chest pain, also pain on the left arm.
-More warnings are excessive tiredness, breathlessness from climbing stairs edema.
+More warnings are excessive tiredness, breathlessness from climbing stairs.
 Pain is often extended to the shoulder, neck, jaw, and other signs are sweating, nausea, vomiting, dizziness, fainting, feeling anxiety.
 Difficulty swallowing, ringing in the ears and loss of speech.

-The main cause of most heart problems is improper, poor diet, particularly eating too much red meat and saturated fat, salt and sugar, alcohol and smoking.
-Hypertension (high blood pressure) is often the precursor to heart problems and it is caused by decrease in the elasticity or a reduction in the interior diameter of the arteries (or both), which may be caused by arteriosclerosis, defects in sodium metabolism, stress, nutritional deficiencies, and enzyme imbalances.
+The main cause of most heart problems is improper, poor diet, particularly eating too much read meat and saturated fat, salt and sugar, alcohol and smoking.
+Hypertension (high blood pressure) is often the precursor of heart problems and it is caused by decrease in the elasticity or a reducation in the interior diameter of the arteries, or both, which may be caused by arteriosclerosis, defects in sodium metabolism, stress, nutritional deficiencies, and enzyme imbalances.
 The amount and type of chest pain vary from one person to another.
 Some people have intensive pain, while others feel only mild discomfort.
-Heart attack occurs when a part of heart muscle is denied blood and oxygen for a long enough period for cells to die.
-Hardening of the arteries, build up of plaque inside the arteries and the presence of a thrombus, or blood clot, in a blood vessel are he most common causes of obstruction.
-Hypertension (high blood pressure) is often a precursor to heart problems and is leading cause of stroke, and also greatly increases the risk of heart attack, heart failure, and kidney failure.
+Heart attack occurs when a part of the heart muscle is denied blood and oxygen for a long enough period for cells to die.
+Hardening of the arteries, built up of plaque inside the arteries and the presence of a thrombus, or blood clot, in a blood vessel are the most common causes of obstruction.
+Hypertension is often the precursor to heart problems and is the leading cause of stroke, and also greatly increases the risk of heart attack, heart failure, and kidney failure.
+There are a variety of other cardiovascular diseases which include arrhythmias/palpitation or irregular heartbeat, angina pectoris (pain or heavy pressure in the chest), aneurysm (is a spot in the blood vessel where the wall becomes thin and bulges outward), cardiac arrest (when the heart stops beating), cardiomegaly (enlargement of the heart), cardiomyopathy (group of diseases of the heart muscle), carditis (inflammation of the heart muscle), congestive heart failure (a condition of chronic heart failure), ischemic heart disease (is caused by obstruction of the blood flow to the heart), endocarditis (inflammation of the endocardium, the membrane surrounding the heart muscle), valvular disease (impairs the functioning of one or more of the heart's valves), insufficient supply of antioxidants, high level of fibrinogen, a blood-clotting protein.

 Heart Function Self-Test